Summit 2026

 1:30 pm - Q&A Panel - Scaling Up, Standing Out: Residential Programs

-States and utilities are demonstrating new ways to expand residential efficiency in the single-family market.
-In this case study, program leaders will share their journey to scale—what sparked the shift, how new measures were integrated, and what it takes to deliver meaningful customer benefits.
-The session will highlight replicable strategies and lessons for others seeking to grow their impact.
+States and utilities are demonstrating new ways to expand residential efficiency in the single‑family market.
+In this Q&A‑driven session, program leaders will share what sparked their shift, how they integrated new measures, and what it takes to deliver meaningful customer benefits.

 A curated panel and facilitator are at the ready to field your questions.
 At these sessions, we trust our audience to steer the conversation.